node-migrator-bot/Q-Oper8/README.md

 on the queue.
 This method can do anything you like, and must return a value or object.
 This returnValue will be automatically sent back to the master Node process which will look after what is done with it, eg sending it back to a user as a web page.

 Then just add the last line exactly as shown above.
-That's it!  *threads* will do the rest.
+That's it!  *Q-Oper8* will do the rest.

 ## Defining the master Node Results Handler method